Domenico Zipoli

-Domenico Zipoli (1688-1726) was a composer from the Baroque period.
-He worked and died in Córdoba, in the Viceroyalty of Peru, Spanish Empire, (presently in Argentina).
+Domenico Zipoli (1688–1726) was an Italian composer from the Baroque period who worked and died in Córdoba, in the Viceroyalty of Peru, Spanish Empire, (presently in Argentina).
 He became a Jesuit in order to work in the Reductions of Paraguay where he taught music among the Guaraní people.
 He is remembered as the most accomplished musician among Jesuit missionaries.

 Early training and career

-Zipoli was born in Prato, Italy, where he received elementary musical training.
+Zipoli was born in Prato, where he received elementary musical training.
 However, there are no records of him having entered the cathedral choir.
 In 1707, and with the patronage of Cosimo III, Grand Duke of Tuscany, he was a pupil of the organist Giovani Maria Casini in Florence.
 In 1708 he briefly studied under Alessandro Scarlatti in Naples, then Bologna and finally in Rome under Bernardo Pasquini.
 Two of his oratorios date to this early period: San Antonio di Padova (1712) and Santa Caterina, Virgine e martire (1714).
 Around 1715 he was made the organist of the Church of the Gesù (the mother church for the Society of Jesus), in Rome, a prestigious post.
 At the very beginning of the following year, he finished his best-known work, a collection of keyboard pieces titled Sonate d'intavolatura per organo e cimbalo.

 Jesuit musician-missionary

-For reasons that are not clear, Zipoli traveled to Sevilla, Spain, in 1716, where, on 1 July, he joined the Society of Jesus with the desire to be sent to the Reductions of Paraguay in Spanish Colonial America.
+For reasons that are not clear, Zipoli travelled to Sevilla, Spain, in 1716, where, on 1 July, he joined the Society of Jesus with the desire to be sent to the Reductions of Paraguay in Spanish Colonial America.
 Still a novice, he left Spain with a group of 53 missionaries who reached Buenos Aires on 13 July 1717.

 He completed his formation and sacerdotal studies in Córdoba (in contemporary Argentina) (1717–1724) though, for the lack of an available bishop, he could not be ordained priest.
 All through these few years he served as music director for the local Jesuit church.
 Soon his works came to be known in Lima, Peru.
 Struck by an unknown infectious disease, Zipoli died in the Jesuit house of Córdoba, on 2 January 1726.
 A previous theory placing his death in the ancient Jesuit church of Santa Catalina, in the hills of the Province of Córdoba, has now been discredited.
 His burial place has never been found.